 - Water Taxi: Connects the Seattle waterfront (Pier 50) to West Seattle.
 A one-way adult fare is $5.75.

-When you purchase an ORCA card, you can also purchase a one-day transit pass for $8 – this is valid for all the above options, except the monorail.
+With an ORCA card, you can also purchase a one-day transit pass for $8 – this is valid for all the above options, except the monorail.

 Rideshare